Azure/bacc/docs/tutorials/vizer.md

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Futkarshayachit%2Fazbatch-starter%2Fmain%2Ftemplates%2Fvizer_deploy.json)

 To create deployment using Azure CLI for these steps.
-Since in this example we are using an existing storage account, we need to provide the storage account name and the SAS token to access it.
-The SAS token must have read access to the storage account.
-Before running the deployment, make sure you have the SAS token ready and update the [`storage.json`] configuration file with the storage account name and the SAS token.
+Since in this example we are using an existing storage account, we need to provide the storage account name, container name and the account access key or SAS token to access it.

 ```bash
 #!/bin/bash